Peptide: Classification

 Peptide fragments refer to fragments of proteins that are used to identify or quantify the source protein.
 Often these are the products of enzymatic degradation performed in the laboratory on a controlled sample, but can also be forensic or paleontological samples that have been degraded by natural effects.

 Chemical synthesis

+Protein-peptide interactions

+Peptides can perform interactions with proteins and other macromolecules.
+They are responsible for numerous important functions in human cells, such as cell signaling, and act as immune modulators.
+Indeed, studies have reported that 15-40% of all protein-protein interactions in human cells are mediated by peptides.
+Additionally, it is estimated that at least 10% of the pharmaceutical market is based on peptide products.

 Example families

 The peptide families in this section are ribosomal peptides, usually with hormonal activity.
 All of these peptides are synthesized by cells as longer "propeptides" or "proproteins" and truncated prior to exiting the cell.
 They are released into the bloodstream where they perform their signaling functions.